nordcraftengine/documentation/docs/about/index.md

 - [Full API integration for connecting to any back-end service](/connecting-data/overview#api-layer)
 - [Package system for sharing and reusing functionality](/packages/overview)
-- Pre-built templates for rapid application development and design systems
 - [Asset management for handling media](/media/overview)
 - [SEO and meta tag configuration tools](/pages/page-configuration#metadata)
 - [Live branch preview environments](/get-started/branches-and-publishing#preview-a-branch)
+- Pre-built templates to get you started quickly
 - Deploy directly to Nordcraft's infrastructure or self-host your applications

 The Nordcraft Web Development Engine gives you the freedom to fully customize and extend the system to meet your specific needs without limitations.